precisely/bioinformatics/README.md

 referenced on the host file system, and the output file is generated in that directory.

-In order to build a new image, clone this repository then run
+In order to build a new image, clone this repository then from within the bioinformatics directory, run:

-`docker build -t image_name:tag .`
+`docker build -t <image_name>:<tag> .`

 "." argument signifies current directory.
 If necessary, replace the dot with the path to the bioinformatics directory, which contains the desired Dockerfile.
 The -t flag